"Real World Assets" To Become Even Bigger Crypto Theme In 2026; Could RWA Protocols Like Ondo Finance Finally Trade Evenly With Bitcoin? - (SOL)

 RWAs will become a bigger play in 2026.

-"That's because real-world asset tokenization stands out today as the institutional focus, with BlackRock and JPMorgan actively building in a sector that’s grown to $35 billion," said Jonatan Randin, a trading-focused market analyst at PrimeXBT, an offshore crypto derivatives platform catering to active, high-risk traders.
+"That's because real-world asset tokenization stands out today as the institutional focus, with BlackRock and JPMorgan actively building in a sector that’s grown to $35 billion," said Jonatan Randin, a trading-focused market analyst at PrimeXBT, a global multi asset broker and cryptocurrency derivatives exchange catering to active, high-risk traders.

 Ben Elvidge, Head of Commercial Applications at Trilitech, the London-based R&D hub for the Tezos (CRYPTO: XTZ) blockchain, thinks RWAs will continue seeing strong growth in 2026 because of stablecoin regulations in the West.